zalegrala/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ## Set Helm chart values

 Your Helm chart values are set in the `custom.yaml` file.
-The following example `custom.yaml` file sets the storage and traces options, enables the gateway, and sets the cluster to main.
-The `traces` configure the distributor's receiver protocols.

 Next, you will:

-1. Create a `custom.yaml` file
+1. Create a `custom.yaml` values file to configure the chart
 2. Set your storage values, the example above points to the MinIO instance configured by the chart
 3. Set your traces values to configure the receivers on the Tempo distributor

 ### Tempo helm chart values

+The following example `custom.yaml` file sets the storage and traces options, enables the gateway, and sets the cluster to main.
+The `traces` configure the distributor's receiver protocols.

 ```yaml
 ---